pflanze/functional-perl/docs/intro.md

 Although, now you've basically made the promise that there are `Square` and `Point` functions, but those don't exist unless you add write them yourself.
-The author of `FP::Struct` is pondering adding semi-automatic creating of such constructor functions.
+The author of `FP::Struct` is pondering adding semi-automatic creation of such constructor functions (probably together with automatic creation or mix-in of a default `FP_Show_show` method.)

 </with_toc>